 First Class Requirements 1a-1b: Camping and Outdoor Ethics

 A big part of enjoying the outdoors is respecting it!
-As a scout, it should be your goal is to enjoy nature without leaving litter or other signs you were there.
+As a Scout, it should be your goal to enjoy nature without leaving litter or other signs you were there.
 In this section, we’ll be going over how exactly you can camp ethically and leave no trace — while still having fun! 🙂

 1a) Since joining Scouts BSA, participate in 10 separate troop/patrol activities, at least six of which must be held outdoors.
 Of the outdoor activities, at least three must include overnight camping.
 These activities do not include troop or patrol meetings.
 On campouts, spend the night in a tent that you pitch or other structure that you help erect, such as a lean-to, snow cave, or tepee.